akeneo/Dockerfiles/Docs/fpm.md

-# Akeneo development and testing with docker-compose
+# Akeneo with PHP FPM and Nginx

-Two compose file examples are provided, both providing two environments, one for development, the other for running behat and integration tests.

-- [**The first compose file**](docker-compose.yml.apache_dist) provides Apache + mod_php environments, using [`carcel/akeneo`](https://hub.docker.com/r/carcel/akeneo/) (development) and  [`carcel/akeneo-behat`](https://hub.docker.com/r/carcel/akeneo-behat/) (behat and integration tests).
-- [**The second one**](docker-compose.yml.fpm_dist) provides nginx + PHP-FPM, using [`carcel/akeneo-fpm`](https://hub.docker.com/r/carcel/akeneo-fpm/) and  [`carcel/nginx`](https://hub.docker.com/r/carcel/nginx/).

-## Configure the images
+## Using the images

-**IMPORTANT - These images do not contain Akeneo.** So the first thing to do is obtaining Akeneo itself.
-You can clone it from GitHub or use an archive (downloaded from Akeneo website, or from Akeneo Partner Portal if you are an integrator and have access to it).

-The simplest way to run the containers is to copy one of the compose files at the root of your project (don't forget to rename it `docker-compose.yml`).
+The simplest way to run the containers is to copy the [FPM compose file](https://github.com/damien-carcel/Dockerfiles/blob/master/docker-compose.yml.fpm_dist) at the root of your project (don't forget to rename it `docker-compose.yml`).

-You can place it somewhere else, but then you will need to change the volumes parameter from `./:/home/docker/pim` to `/the/path/to/your/pim:/home/docker/pim` (you'll need to do it for both `akeneo` and `akeneo-behat` services, and `nginx` and `nginx-behat` if using PHP-FPM).
+You can place it somewhere else, but then you will need to change the volumes parameter from `./:/home/docker/pim` to `/the/path/to/your/pim:/home/docker/pim` (you'll need to do it for both `nginx` and `nginx-behat` services).

 Create on your host a folder `/tmp/behat/screenshots` (or anywhere else according to you compose file) with full read/write access to your user, otherwise `docker-compose` will create it, but with write access only for root, and your behat tests will fail.

-By default, latest versions of `akeneo`, `akeneo-behat` and `akeneo-fpm` are used.
+By default, latest versions of `akeneo` and `akeneo-behat` are used in the compose file.
 But you can also choose to use a specific tag.
 Currently, are available `php-5.6`, `php-7.0`, and `php-7.1` (same as `latest`).
 Read the [Tags available](https://github.com/damien-carcel/Dockerfiles/blob/master/README.md#tags-available) section of the `README.md` for more details.

 ## Run and stop the containers

-All `docker-compose` commands are to be ran from the folder containing the compose file.
+**All `docker-compose` commands are to be ran from the folder containing the compose file.**

 To start your containers, just run: